 Hannah is an ethnographer at The Young Foundation.
-She is working on the Places Programme, in particular Amplify Cymru.
+She works as part of the research team on a variety of projects across Europe, related to understanding and addressing poverty and inequality, and social innovation.
 She is passionate about connecting in-depth research to policy and practice in a way that is inclusive and can lead to the long-term reduction of inequality.

 Hannah holds a PhD from the University of East Anglia on the realities of attempting to pursue aspirations in rural Uganda.
 Her areas of interest include the gap between aspirations and achievement, education, gender and inequality.
 She is passionate about seeing social change and believes that research is central in making this happen.